Niall1985/BlogStop/README.md

 - **AI Writing Assistance**: Click `Write with AI` to generate AI-powered content.
 - **View Posts**: Browse through published blog posts on the homepage.
 - **Logout**: Securely sign out using the `Signout` option.

 ---

-## 📝 To-Do List
-- [ ] Add database integration (SQLite/PostgreSQL) for persistent storage.
-- [ ] Implement user authentication with hashed passwords.
-- [ ] Improve UI with custom CSS and styling.
-- [ ] Deploy the app on a cloud platform (e.g., Heroku, Render).

----